T-parrish/100daysofcode/r1-log.md

 ### R1D5
 Ran into some issues with ReactCSSTransitionGroup today... finally realized I'd installed the wrong library (CSSTransitionGroup) for the syntax I was using 😅 After that, got things to animate nicely... but only in one direction 😑 #SmallWins #100DaysOfCode

+### R1D6
+Built a nifty animated tile background component today.
+Needs a little bit of work to automate tile count and tile height, but it's a good start. #100daysofcode